libbyshoop/database-book/_sources/13MatchJoin/07SameBase_1_1_M_M.rst

 Here is the English Query:

-    Find each Creature - Skill pair a where the Creature aspired to a Skill in the same town that the Skill originated in and is the same town that the creature resides in.
+    Find each Creature - Skill pair where the Creature aspired to a Skill in the same town that the Skill originated in and is the same town that the creature resides in.